DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions/expression-syntax.md

 ## Use Report Parameters

-Use the following syntax to insert [parameters](..\shape-report-data\use-report-parameters.md) in an expression:
+Use the following syntax to insert [report parameters](..\shape-report-data\use-report-parameters.md) in an expression:

 * Type a question mark before a parameter's name.